A bit about us...

 My inbox is always open if you'd like to reach out.
 I never want anyone else to feel as dark and lonely as I did.

 Paul is my partner, and whilst he doesn't appear so much publicly on this page or social media, he is just as invested!
 Paul is my rock.
 He works steadfastly in the background to make sure our home runs like clockwork.
 He used to work FIFO in similar circles to where I worked.
-However, after a major medical event, he's now working locally.
+However, after a major medical event early 2022, he's now working locally.
 He gives 150% to our crazy human & animal family.

-The kitty that started all of this is Kuro.
+And last but not least, there's Kuro.
 He is our rescue Maine Coon x Ragdoll (as a result of unethical breeding).
 I think he carries the best of both breeds.
 He is extremely affectionate and laid back.
 Nothing phases him, whether it's dogs, other cats, car rides, vet visits, or even walking down on the beach on his harness.
 In the past, I've fostered pregnant mama cats, and their babies have been born in our home.
 Kuro is the perfect foster daddy.
 He adores the babies, cleaning and playing with them... and even allowing them to "suckle" him sometimes.

 We live in South Australia.
 Our home looks out onto a reserve with kangaroos and wild rabbits, and is only 1km from the best beach in SA.